masesgroup/KNet/CONTRIBUTING.md

 		* **KafkaBridgeCLI**: The folder containing the source and project of the CLI for Apache Kafka
 		* **templates**: The folder containing the source and project to generate the NuGet template package
 * **tests**
+	* **KafkaBridgeTest**: The folder containing the source and project of the KafkaBridge test for Producer/Consumer APIs
+	* **KafkaBridgeTestAdmin**: The folder containing the source and project of the KafkaBridge test for Admin APIs
-	* **KafkaBridgeTest**: The folder containing the source and project of the KafkaBridge test
+	* **KafkaBridgeTest**: The folder containing the source and project of the KafkaBridge test for Streams APIs

 # How Can I Contribute?